Student Right to Know Law

 Student Authorization Form (FERPA)

-The waiver form found on Sage.edu (https://www.sage.edu/academics/academic-resources/registrar/academic-record/) is active for one academic year.
+The waiver form can be found on Sage.edu (https://www.sage.edu/academics/academic-resources/registrar/academic-record/).
 This form is used to create a pass-code for your student record.
 The College reserves the right not to disclose confidential information over the phone.
 Only inquiries that can be verified with the correct answers will be considered appropriate for discussion.
-For third parties: only individuals specifically named on this form and who can answer the challenge questions can make inquiries regarding your student record.
+For third parties: only individuals specifically named on this form and who can both provide and answer the challenge questions can make inquiries regarding your student record.
 If you choose to change your authorized individuals you will need to resubmit this form changing your challenge questions and answers.

 Access to Directory and Records Information